 How a Full Line of Processing Machines Work Together

 With the worlds’ growing population, it is more important than ever for seedsmen to get the most from their seed.
-Proper processing and conditioning helps them do that and do so more efficiently.
-Whether it is separating seeds by density, removing heavier contaminants, separating by size and shape (precision sizing), or drying treated or coated seed, correct processing equipment can ultimately help you be more productive and increase the quality of your end product.
+Proper processing and conditioning helps them do that more efficiently.
+Whether it is separating seeds by density, removing heavier contaminants, separating by size and shape (precision sizing), or drying treated or coated seed, correct processing equipment can ultimately help you be more productive.
+The end result being an increase in the quality of your product.

 For instance, Oliver processing equipment can separate damaged seeds from whole, healthy ones.
 Separate pure wood chips from contaminating dirt, stones and twigs.
 Separate heavy ores from rock gravel.
 Or separate any number of density variants – in 2% gradients – within a single flow of “uniform” material.

 What this means is that efficiently-setup separators can provide significant and quantifiable improvement in performance of the products they process.
-This incredible performance can result in quick ROI and continual process performance improvement that can last decades.
-If a few basic rules are followed.
+This equipment can result in quick ROI and continual process performance improvement over decades of time.